richardmcewan1979/learn-unit-testing-with-java/README.md

 # learn-unit-testing-with-java
 My notes for learning unit testing with Java

-New priority: get confident setting up the JUnit 5 tests alongside project...
+New priority: (fix below) still need to get more confident setting up the JUnit 5 tests alongside project...AND working with version control/git.

-Issue: IntelliJ not recognising Jupiter, alternatively set up with Maven or Gradle but get a lot of build files and wrappers.
+Issue: IntelliJ was not recognising Jupiter - some issues configuring perhaps.

+Alternative approach works to set up with Maven or Gradle but get a lot of build files and wrappers.
+May be fixed, leave this here till sorted.

+Setting up Junit5
+Via Gradle.
+See blog video below from T Gee:
+CMD N on Gradle build file (think that is POM - have a go).
+Type JUnit in Archetype box.
+Select 5.6.2 (or most recent see JUNit Git).
+Need to add to dependencies -> compile "org.junit.jupiter:junit-jupiter:5.6.2" Add test{
+  useJUnitPlatform()
+}
+Then CMD N create test class, CMD N generate test etc

+Setting up JUnit via Maven.
+Create project with Maven > select helloworld archetype.

-Side question: Can I write a simple class and test class via sublime and run it out of terminal?
+Side questions: Can I write a simple class and test class via sublime and run it out of terminal?
+Dig around to learn how to execute builds etc from command line.
+Can launch command line in IntelliJ with integration.

 ////////
 ---Some learning resources to get started,